 - Your customers complain about having to pay too much, which is a sign that the price of your service doesn’t match the value of it

 - When customers use your service a lot but are paying a flat rate for it.
-This would suggest that there is room for your business to better monetise this service and make more money from it.
+This would suggest that there is room for your business to monetize this service better and make more money from it.

-- Merchants are able to cover costs generated by high users while also getting more revenue from these users
+- Merchants can cover costs generated by high users while also getting more revenue from these users

 - Customers who don’t use as much don’t pay as much, which is fairer to them.

 - It’s harder for a merchant to predict their revenue

 - Users who use your service the most may get upset about their rising bill prices

 What Business Types Benefit from a Usage-Based Model?